mclopton-fau/CAP6415_F25_project-large-scale-receptive-field-saliency-correlation/README.md

 ## Abstract

-This project compares human visual attention patterns with deep neural network attention mechanisms.
-I use the SALICON dataset (Jiang et al., 2015) for human eye-tracking saliency maps and Gradient-weighted Class Activation Mapping (Grad-CAM) to extract attention from a pre-trained ResNet50 CNN.
-The analysis of 50 images reveals moderate correlation (mean Pearson r=0.288) between human and model attention, with strong agreement on text-containing images and divergence on textured or multi-object scenes.
+My project looks at human visual attention patterns and compares it to deep neural network attention patterns.
+I used the SALICON dataset (Jiang et al., 2015) for human eye tracking saliency maps, and for deep neural networks I used Gradient-weighted Class Activation Mapping -- Grad-CAM -- to see attention from a pre-trained ResNet50 CNN model.
+I ran this for 50 images, which could be variable amount by adjusting the code, and it shows moderate correlation between human and model attention, with stronger agreement on text containing images, and divergence on textured or multi-object scenes.

 ## Problem and Approach